cjchika/cjchika/README.md

 - 🤝🏻 I’m passionate about bridging the gap between design and development and also look forward to contributing to **Open Source Projects**.

-- 🌎 I'm available for role related to my field.
+- 🌎 Presently seeking frontend developer roles with a web development that will boost my career progression..

 - 💬 Feel free to reach out: DM [@cjchika_](https://twitter.com/cjchika_)